safeledger logo

 • Your Agent (the Attorney): This is the person or company you trust.
 They get the permission to act for you.

 This special paper lets your Agent do specific things to set up your new company.
 For example, they can sign official papers, submit documents, and deal with government offices.
 They do it just as if you were there yourself.
-In the UAE, this POA usually needs to be notarized.
+In the UAE, this Power of Attorney usually needs to be notarized.
 If signed outside the UAE, it must also be legalized at the UAE Embassy abroad and attested once more inside the UAE.

 Note: This POA is only for setting up your company.
 It does not give your Agent power over your personal money, your home, or other parts of your life.
 It keeps the powers very focused and safe for you.